Penis health: Identify and prevent problems

 See more In-depth

-- Erectile dysfunction.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://www.niddk.nih.gov/health-information/health-topics/urologic-disease/erectile-dysfunction/Pages/facts.aspx.
-Accessed Feb.
-10, 2016.
+- Erectile dysfunction (ED).
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/urologic-diseases/erectile-dysfunction/all-content.
+Accessed March 26, 2019.